 The Library is a visible sign of our commitment to education and training as a means of encouraging sustainable development of communities in Malawi.
 We are so grateful to everyone who contributed to construct this building and to fill it with books!

-Our librarians Chikondi and Ireen are available to assist library users.
+Our librarian Ireen is available to assist library users.
 The Library has electricity, powered by a solar panel.
 We have hopes and plans to have computers and internet access at the library in the future.

 Who uses the Library?